 My work with clients over the years has unearthed so many words and phrases that don’t do us any favours.
 You know them -”can’t”, “should”, “shouldn’t”, “have to”, “I’m too this”, “I’m too that”, “It’s too late”, “I’ve never been good at…”, you’re probably thinking of your own favourites right now.
 How do they make you feel?
 Not great…I know.

-So, here just one month into this new year, as your attention is on the goals you may have set yourself for your current role, or returning to work after a career break, or perhaps making that career change you’ve been thinking about for some time, consider this – does your vocabulary need a detox in order to get you in better mental shape and take you closer to who and where you want to be in 2017?
+So, here just one month into this new year, as your attention is on the goals you may have set yourself for your current role, or returning to work after a career break, or perhaps making that career change you’ve been thinking about for some time, consider this – does your vocabulary need a detox in order to get you in better mental shape and take you closer to who and where you want to be this year?
 What language will empower you, encourage you, propel you forward, invite you to step up, to show up and to be all that you know you can be in your work, life and relationships?
 Why not take some time over the next few days to reflect on this and see which words and phrases emerge and what special meaning they hold for you and your circumstances?
 Kay White, author of The A to Z of Being Understood, suggests that choosing four or five words brings a certain rhythm and you may also notice an interactivity between them.

 This is a great way to start a new year, a new season or indeed, a new phase in life or work.
 If it helps, think about words that define you, inspire you, or those that describe how you will sustain yourself, your non-negotiable professional and personal values and perhaps others about your place in the world.
 When you’ve chosen yours, commit them to paper, perhaps in a journal, or on post it notes placed strategically around your home or office for regular visual reminders.
 Also think about how you will use this new language to convey key messages about yourself, your work, your passions and your purpose through your CV, at interview and in your social and professional interactions.